 - Safe: Home insulation must pass rigorous testing to ensure it is flame retardant and safe to breathe.

-The only downside to insulation is the obvious installation cost – depending on the size of your home, type of insulation and whether you hire a professional, installing insulation can set you back several thousand dollars.
+The only downside to insulation is the obvious installation cost – depending on the size of your home, type of insulation and whether or not you hire a professional, installing insulation can set you back several thousand dollars.

 Types of Home Insulation

 There are two key types of insulation – bulk insulation and reflective insulation.
 There is also spray foam insulation, though it’s less common for practical and cost reasons.

 Bulk insulation is by far the most common type of insulation and is available to buy through insulation specialists or your local hardware store.
 Bulk insulation works by trapping air inside millions of tiny bubbles which helps resist the flow of heat in and out of your home.
 It comes in rolls, boards and batts – a large rectangle of insulation.
 Bulk insulation is produced from a variety of materials such as glass wool, polyester, natural wool, cellulose fibre and recycled paper.

 Reflective insulation works by deflecting radiant heat, making it suitable for hot and sunny climates.
 It’s pretty much a layer of aluminium foil laminated onto paper or plastic.
 It can either be installed independently within walls or just below the roof, or it can be attached to bulk insulation for effective ‘hybrid insulation’.